Even after the divorce, you and the other parent still have the duty of parenting your children. This should remain a priority for both of you.

 - From the age of 16 years old, teenagers may also wish to have a greater say in the planning of their living arrangements and time spent with each parent.

 As you and the other parent work out arrangements to co-parent your children together, keep your children’s unique needs and preferences as key considerations.
-Focus on providing your children with a sense of stability and security.
-To achieve this, you and the other parent should be ready to accommodate changes to your schedules.
 If you have more than one child, it is generally best to make similar arrangements for your children and keep siblings together.

-These are some questions that you can use to guide your discussion on what parenting arrangements would best meet your children’s needs after your divorce:
+These are some questions that you can use to guide your discussion on what parenting arrangements would best meet your children’s needs after your divorce.
+Your agreed upon responses to these questions, discussed with the other parent, can be incorporated into the Parenting Plan which is required when filing for divorce.

 Your Children’s Health and Special Needs